Nada Sanders: Career

-As an institutional executive, she has served as a President of the Production and Operations Management Society (POMS, 2019), a Fellow and vice-president of Decision Sciences Institute, a member of the Board of Economic Advisors of the Association of Industries of Massachusetts (AIM), and a member of the Board of Consultants of the International Institute of Forecasters (IIF).
+As an institutional executive, she has served as a president of the Production and Operations Management Society (POMS, 2019), a Fellow and vice-president of Decision Sciences Institute, a member of the Board of Economic Advisors of the Association of Industries of Massachusetts (AIM), and a member of the Board of Consultants of the International Institute of Forecasters (IIF).

 As an editor, Sanders is a member of the editorial boards of several academic journals, among them the Journal of Business Logistics, the Journal of Supply Chain Management, and Production and Operations Management.
 She has also been a co-editor of several special journal issues, including "Big Data Driven Supply Chain Management" (Production and Operations Management, 2017), "Big Data Driven Forecasting in Supply Chain Management" (International Journal of Forecasting, 2017), "Perspectives on Big Data" (Operations Management, 2018), "Sustainable Supply Chains in a Digital Interconnected World," (Journal of Business Logistics, 2019), and "Using Interdisciplinary Research to Address Contemporary SCM Problems" (Journal of Business Logistics, 2016).

-Works
+Selected works

 Papers

 Sanders has published over 120 articles in peer-reviewed academic journals which have been cited over 6,400 times; her most cited papers are: